 Specific instructions will need to be sought from the Manta Rirrtinya native title holders in relation to all other applications for mineral titles and/or petroleum titles within the Manta Rirrtinya determination area.

-Access onto the Manta Rirrtinya claim area for non-mining/petroleum tenure purposes
+Access onto the Manta Rirrtinya determination area for other tenure purposes

 All proposed non-mining/petroleum titles within the Manta Rirrtinya determination area require an application to be made to the relevant government department and the requisite notifications to be made under the future acts processes in the Native Title Act 1993 (Cth).

-Access onto the Manta Rirrtinya claim area for other purposes
+Access onto the Manta Rirrtinya determination area for other purposes

 Please contact our Future Acts Officer should you wish to access the Manta Rirrtinya determination area, have any queries in relation to land access on the Manta Rirrtinya determination area or wish obtain a copy of the relevant Deed of Agreement.